You’ve got an ace service or programme to launch and you’re ready to give the whole process everything you’ve got.

 Look before you launch

-Sometimes launching can feel like heading out on an expedition.
-You know there’s an adventure and a destination somewhere, but planning and packing takes up all your brain power before you’ve headed out the door.
+Sometimes, launching can feel like heading out on an expedition.
+You know there’s an adventure and a destination somewhere, but planning and packing take up all your brain power before you’ve headed out the door.

 Having a half-baked offer to launch